West Virginia Mesothelioma Lawyer

 Asbestos Safety Regulations

-Today, there are federal, state, and local laws to protect citizens from asbestos exposure.
+Today, federal, state, and local laws protect citizens from asbestos exposure.
 In West Virginia, the Department of Environmental Protection administers state and federal laws regarding asbestos use, exposure, and removal.

 Public demolition and renovation projects require an inspection for asbestos by a certified professional.
 Someone certified by the Department must supervise jobs involving asbestos, and the state must be notified of the project ten days in advance.
 Asbestos disposal involves wetting and sealing in appropriate containers.[3]